risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 ## Digital Synth PRA32-U2 Change History

+- v2.5.2 (2026-03-06):
+    - Decrease the "Osc Drift" of the Presets and the Editor Presets
+        - From 64 to 32
+    - Tested with Arduino-Pico version 5.5.1
 - v2.5.1 (2026-03-06):
     - Decrease the "Osc Drift" of the Presets and the Editor Presets
     - Tested with Arduino-Pico version 5.5.1